-- You must be currently enrolled in and regularly attending courses that offer a minimum of 3.00 units of credit. - In order to participate in sports and extra curricular activities students must maintain passing grades in seven of eight classes. - Two week grade checks will be conducted and students will be placed on academic probation if they are failing any class and they will be assigned 8th hour study hall with the teacher for which they have a failing grade until the next grade check.
-If a student maintains a failing grade in more than 1 class at the end of the quarter they will be ineligible to play on the first day of the next quarter. - Students who end the quarter with a failing grade, will remain on probation until the first two week grade check. - If you are a beginning 9th grade student, you must have been promoted at the close of the previous school year. - You must be making satisfactory progress toward graduation as determined by your school's policies. - Do not drop courses without first consulting with your school principal or Athletic Director to determine whether it will affect your eligibility.
+- You must be currently enrolled in and regularly attending courses that offer a minimum of 3.00 units of credit. - In order to participate in sports and extra curricular activities students must maintain passing grades in five of six classes. - Two week grade checks will be conducted and students will be placed on academic probation if they are failing any class and they will be assigned study hall with their 5th or 6th grade teacher until the next grade check.
+If a student maintains a failing grade in more than 1 class at the end of the quarter they will be ineligible to play on the first day of the next quarter. - If you are a beginning 9th grade student, you must have been promoted at the close of the previous school year. - You must be making satisfactory progress toward graduation as determined by your school's policies. - Do not drop courses without first consulting with your school principal or Athletic Director to determine whether it will affect your eligibility.